Operators

 print true == !!true; // true

 Not Equal (!=): This operator expects two operands of the following built-in types (bool, nil, num, str).
 It checks whether the values are of the same type (if they are not of the same type, such comparison returns false) and, if they are of the same type, it then checks whether such values are not the same.
+Returns true if one (or both) conditions mentioned above are not satisfied.
+Otherwise, returns false.

 print 2 != 2; // false